 Current List of Pollinator Lethal Pesticides

-The current list of pollinator lethal pesticide products registered in Minnesota can be found under "Forms + Resources".
+The MDA is in the process of reviewing all pesticides labels registered for use in Minnesota to determine if they meet the criteria set forth in the Pesticide Application in Cities statute (MN Statute 18B.09 subd 4).
+The current list reflects the MDA's progress and can be found under "Forms + Resources".
 This list is subject to change.
 To be sure you view the most recent updates, please bookmark this webpage, not the PDF.
 The link to the most recent PDF will change each time it is updated.